Azure/blobporter/README.md

 - `-d`, `--dup_check_level` *string* desired level of effort to detect duplicate data blocks to minimize upload size.
 Must be one of None, ZeroOnly, Full (default "None")

 - `-t`, `--transfer_type` *string*  defines the source and target of the transfer.
 Must be one of file-blockblob, file-pageblob, http-blockblob, http-pageblob, blob-file, pageblock-file (alias of blob-file), blockblob-file (alias of blob-file) or http-file

+- `m`, `--compute_blockmd5` *bool* if present or true, block level MD5 has will be computed and included as a header when the block is sent to blob storage.
+Default is false.

+- `q`, `--quiet_mode` *bool* if present or true, the progress indicator is not displayed.
+The files to transfer, errors, warnings and transfer completion summary is still displayed.

 ## Performance Considerations